Colt Woodsman: Second Series 1948–1955

 Colt resumed production of the Woodsman in 1948.
 The three Models remained the same, but were built on a longer heavier frame and had a magazine safety, automatic slide stop and magazine release located at the rear of the trigger guard.
 Colt also introduced the less expensive Challenger model, which came equipped with fixed sights and featured a magazine release near bottom aft side of the grip.

-Special versions were made for the United States Marine Corps (100 Match Target Models and 2500 Sport Models); United States Air Force (925 Target Models) and 75 Match Target Models for the United States Coast Guard.
-The Air Force models had no special markings and most were sold as surplus through the Director of Civilian Marksmanship Program.
+Special versions were made for the United States Marine Corps (100 Match Target Models and 2,500 Sport Models), United States Air Force (925 Target Models), and United States Coast Guard (75 Match Target Models).
+The Air Force models had no special markings, and most were sold as surplus through the Director of Civilian Marksmanship Program.
 The bulk of the Marine and Coast Guard versions were destroyed and sold as scrap metal.

 Third Series 1955–1977

 Colt changed the design of the Woodsman in 1955.
-The three Models remained the same, but the markings, grips and sights underwent slight changes.
+The three models remained the same, but the markings, grips, and sights underwent slight changes.
 The most significant was relocating the magazine release from the rear of the trigger guard to the heel of the grip as on the first series.
 Colt also introduced new models, such as the less expensive Huntsman Model equipped with fixed sights.
 From 1960 walnut stocks with a thumbrest were optional, in place of the standard black plastic stocks.